kmcgillivray/kmcgillivray.github.io/about/index.md

 # Subscribe

-I have an email newsletter that you can suscribe to if you feed the hungry form box below (its favorite food is email addresses).
-I send out an email maybe twice a month if you're lucky, probably less, and they tend to be about new things on this site and new projects that I'm working on that you might like.
+If you'd like to be notified when there's a new post available you can suscribe to my newsletter if you feed the hungry form box below (its favorite food is email addresses).
+I send out an email about once a week when the site is updated with a new post.

 <form style="text-align:center;" action="https://tinyletter.com/kmcgillivray" method="post" target="popupwindow" onsubmit="window.open('https://tinyletter.com/kmcgillivray', 'popupwindow', 'scrollbars=yes,width=800,height=600');return true">
 <p><input class="text-box" placeholder="Enter your email address..." type="text" name="email" id="tlemail" /></p>